sidh4rth7/sidh4rth7/readme.md

 ML Engineer @ Turiyatree Technologies
 EX Robert Bosch Engineering and Business Solutions Private Limited

-Freelancer in Upworks and Fiverr
+*Freelancer* in Upworks and Fiverr

 ### About Me
 * Master's in Artificial intelligence and Machine Learning
 * Python developer
 * A data science Enthusiast
 * Love to solve problems
-* A person who believes people should share knowledge and would love to interact with people who have the similar interest.
 * Also enjoy learning  about new Tech based stuffs!

  <!-- my work  -->